 - 8.11 A main issue for the town centre is to encourage the repair and reuse of those buildings that require improvement and the continued maintenance of the rest to ensure that the historic High Street continues to act as the unique selling point for the town centre. - 8.12 Most of the buildings in High Street are statutorily listed buildings with several listed for their value as a group.
 These include buildings at 51-64, 76-82, 84-97, 137-140 High Street.
-Actions for improvement include: - Sourcing Funding for Repairs to Buildings

-- Encourage Buildings at Risk to be brought into positive use - Statutory action to require external repair of privately owned buildings in multiple ownership - Encourage the redevelopment of vacant sites within Dunbar Town Centre
+Actions for improvement include: - Sourcing Funding for Repairs to Buildings - Encourage Buildings at Risk to be brought into positive use - Statutory action to require external repair of privately owned buildings in multiple ownership - Encourage the redevelopment of vacant sites within Dunbar Town Centre

-Dunbar Town (Dunbar Town Centre Strategy: Action 7 Sourcing Funding for Repairs to Buildings Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Seek national funding to award grants for repairs to buildings in Dunbar Town Centre East Lothian Council in partnership with The Ridge Preparation of a bid for a CARS for an appropriate part of Dunbar Conservation Area Consider applications for other funding opportunities as they arise for Dunbar Town Centre Survey work has commenced to identify potential projects
+Dunbar Town (Dunbar Town Centre Strategy: Action 7 Sourcing Funding for Repairs to Buildings Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Seek national funding to award grants for repairs to buildings in Dunbar Town Centre East Lothian Council in partnership with The Ridge 1.
+Preparation of a bid for a CARS for an appropriate part of Dunbar Conservation Area 2.
+Consider applications for other funding opportunities as they arise for Dunbar Town Centre Survey work has commenced to identify potential projects

 - 8.13 Financial assistance in the form of grants for general building repair buildings is no longer generally available.
 Owners of buildings remain responsible for their repair including to the common elements of a building such as the roof, chimneys, stair, gutters and downpipes.
 Where buildings, including listed buildings, fail to be kept in a good state of repair a statutory notice can be served on owners requiring its repair.
-If the notice is not complied with then the Council must undertake the work and claim costs back in full from the owners. - 8.14 Periodically, funding organisations such as Historic Environment Scotland's Conservation Area Regeneration Scheme (CARS), have funding programmes to which bids can be made that provide grants to support the repair and enhancement of properties within a conservation area.
+If the notice is not complied with then the Council must undertake the work and claim costs back in full from the owners. - 8.14 Periodically, funding organisations such as Historic Environment Scotland's Conservation Area Regeneration Scheme (CARS)2, have funding programmes to which bids can be made that provide grants to support the repair and enhancement of properties within a conservation area.
 The Council supports such bids where there is both an identified heritage need and a strong economic case that supports the regeneration of the area.
-Despite the last major grant awarding programme in Dunbar completing in 2010, there are still a significant number of buildings in need of repair within the heart of the town centre that would justify a bid for a Conservation Area Regeneration Scheme (CARS)2.
-Accordingly, a bid will be submitted for Dunbar Conservation Area for 2019. - 8.15 The Ridge, a local third sector organisation, runs traditional skills training in stone masonry and has repaired several old rigg walls in the backlands off High Street.
-This work should be an integral part of a proposed CARS bid for the town.
+Despite the last major grant awarding programme in Dunbar completing in 2010, there are still a significant number of buildings in need of repair within the heart of the town centre that would justify a bid for a Conservation Area Regeneration Scheme (CARS).
+Accordingly, a bid will be submitted for Dunbar Conservation Area for 2019.